bbbennn/bbbennn/README.md

 * I genuinely believe that data analysis has to be as simple and fast as it can be.

 - I'm currently pursuing a master's in big data engineering
-- Degree in Computer Engineering with more than 3 years work experiences in software (and IT).
+- Degree in computer engineering with more than 3 years work experiences in software (and IT).
-- Fully Competent in Support, Planning and Optimization of deverloper.
+- Fully competent in support, planning and optimization of deverloper.
 - Fast learner and possess ability to deliver quality.
 - Good team working spirit with can-do attitude and self motivated.
 - Undertake planning and design tasks for both internal & external customers.